Girish-Krishnan/FutureGAN-HMDB-Video-Prediction/ReadMe.md

 - `plot_eval_metrics.py` - Plots the evaluation metrics over epochs.
 - `predict_video.py` - Uses the trained model to predict future frames of a video and creates a video of the predictions.
 - `requirements.txt` - Contains all the python packages required to run the project.
+- `config.yaml` - Contains all the hyperparameters for training the FutureGAN.

 ## Contact